dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 block.
 Other examples of languages that can be used are, for example, `yaml`, `javascript`, `html`, `shell`, `xml`, and `none`.

+To indicate code within a paragraph, use \`:code:`.
+For instance:

+  .. code-block:  ini

+    This is a paragraph.
+Here is a command `:code:cd METplus`.
+    Here is the rest of the paragraph.

+It will look like this:

+This is a paragraph.
+Here is a command `:code:cd METplus`.
+Here is the rest of the paragraph.

 See
 `Sphinx code blocks <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-code-block>`_ for more information.